una-dinosauria/Rayuela.jl/README.md

 ## Version and support

+This is a pre-alpha release.
+It still contains code that I am using for my PhD thesis.
+I will make a more formal announcement when an alpha release is ready.

 I am committed to supporting the development of this package until Julia 1.0 comes out and is stable.

 ## Roadmap